 The editorial industry offers designers the creative freedom to create eye-catching page layouts, publication covers, and logos.
 Professionals in this industry must possess strong time management skills to meet publication deadlines.

 - Printing and Publishing

-- Consulting Services
+- Management, Scientific, and Technical Consulting Services

 Individuals who enjoy variety and helping others may excel in the consulting services industry.
 These professionals use their creative skills and graphic design expertise to help clients develop branding and promotional materials.

 Mean Annual Wage: $61,650

 Employment and salary statistics suggest that graphic design professionals get hired the most and make the most in states that host thriving metropolitan tech hubs.
 California, home to the massive tech scene of the Bay Area, employs almost 30,000 graphic design professionals -- more than any other state.